top of page

 Hingvastaka

-Writer's picture: Jeff PerlmanJeff Perlman
+Jeff Perlman

-Ingredients: Ginger, pepper, pippali, celery seed, rock salt, black cumin and asafoetida
+Ingredients: Ginger, pepper, pippali, celery seed, rock salt, black cumin, and asafoetida

-Energetics: Pungent, salt, heating and pungent
+Energetics: Pungent, salty, heating, and pungent

-Balances: Vata and Kapha and can increase Pitta
+Balances: Vata and Kapha, and can increase Pitta

 Actions: Kindles the digestive fire and Digests intestinal toxins